Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 What distinguishes tile paint at MissPompadour?

-Painting tiles with chalk paint
+Painting tiles with chalk paints

 Video tutorial: Painting instead of re-tiling

-• Screwdriver for dismantling: It is best to remove all towel rails, hooks and furniture.
+- Screwdriver for dismantling: It is best to remove all towel rails, hooks and furniture.
 This is the cleanest way to work and saves you a lot of tedious masking.

-• Masking tape for masking: It is best to always remove the masking tape when the paint is not yet dry, so you get a clean edge.
-Please also read the instructions in the FAQs.
+- Masking tape for masking: Always remove the masking tape when the paint is not yet dry to ensure a clean edge.
+Please also refer to the instructions in the FAQs.

-• plastic drop cloth or newspaper: This protects the areas that should not get any paint.
+- plastic drop cloth or newspaper: This protects the areas that should not get any paint.

 Frequently asked questions about painting tiles